Long1908/The_Complete_2023_Web_Development_Bootcamp_Web_Design_School/README.md

 <b>!NOTE</b>: Using lots of fonts can make for a design that is cluttered, overcomplicated and just not very nice. <br>
               Using just a small selection, you can keep your design cleaner, cleared and just much easier to digest.

+# User_Interface
+Establishing Hierarchy so that we can pull attention from our customers to most important thing or the thing we want the usre to look at.
+We can do that with:
+1) Colors-using poping off and more vivid colors on contrast with the background can pull attention to the user
+2) Layout-Block of text shouldn't be too long and tedious or too short and too choppy.
+Good layout can make the site more easy comprihansable to the user.
+3) Allignment-reduce the number/allignments to make the site more professional and clean.